 In conclusion, identifying a WordPress website can be likened to solving an intriguing puzzle.
 As you piece together the clues from loading speed, visual cues, theme structure, and file comparisons with other CMS platforms, you’ll uncover the true nature of the site in question.

-As a seasoned WordPress web developer myself, I know that security measures and optimization techniques may add layers of complexity to this process.
+As a seasoned WordPress web developer, I know that security measures and optimization techniques may add complexity to this process.
 However, armed with persistence and keen observation skills, you too can become proficient at spotting those telltale signs of a WordPress-built masterpiece.